heikal-b/newengland-mad/README.md

 # newengland-mad
-Adverbial *mad* in New England English - a study through Twitter data
+Adverbial *mad* in New England English - a study on Twitter data

 This project is in the data collection stage.
 For this, instances of 'mad' is collected from Twitter, using *get_tweets.py.*
 The collected data files (CSV) by New England states can be found in the folder *state_tweets*.
 Please note that the search term in the data collection covers all instance